What are co-ops all about, anyway?

 What are top mistakes organizers make that lead to setbacks or even store closure?

 Food co-op startups that make it to opening day have a high success rate compared to private businesses.
 Some do fail, however.
-The article Why (Some) New Co-ops Fail is recommended reading for every co-op organizer.
+The May 2016 Cooperative Grocer Magazine article Why Some Co-ops Fail is recommended reading for every co-op organizer.